 How we can help straight away

-Our officers will ensure that you are dealt with respectfully and spoken to away from the person responsible for the abuse.
-If you have been physically injured, it’s important that your injuries are examined by a doctor.
-We will arrange medical care if necessary.
+Our officers will make sure that you're dealt with respectfully and spoken to away from the person responsible for the abuse.
+If you've been physically injured, it’s important that your injuries are examined by a doctor.
+We'll arrange medical care, if necessary.

 Staying in touch

 In many cases, victims of domestic abuse require temporary or longer-term housing alternatives.
-It may be that you require an injunction to prevent the perpetrator approaching you, or perhaps need counselling or support.
+It may be that you need an injunction to prevent the perpetrator approaching you, or perhaps need counselling or support.

-We work alongside highly trained non-police advisors who can assist with aftercare for you and your family.
+We work alongside highly trained non-police advisers who can assist with aftercare for you and your family.

-Additionally, if you need to attend court for any reason there are support services available so that you do not feel overwhelmed or alienated by the legal process.
+If you need to attend court for any reason there are also support services available so that you don't feel overwhelmed or alienated by the legal process.